Skip to Content

 Should You Tone Dirty or Clean Hair?

-However, if your hair is oily only at the roots, you can apply toner without any issues.
+However, if your hair is oily only at the roots, you can apply toner, but clean hair is still recommended for even results.

 What Will Happen If You Use Toner on Oily or Dirty Hair?